JiayuuWang/JiayuuWang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a third-year Computer Science student at the College of Computer Science and Technology, Xi'an Jiaotong University, expected to earn my B.S. in Engineering in 2027 fall.
-My research interests primarily focus on Large Language Models (LLM) Agent in Domain-specific Scenarios, Autonomous Agent in  Computer-use(CLI, GUI).
+I'm a third-year Computer Science student at the College of Computer Science and Technology, Xi'an Jiaotong University, expected to earn my B.S. in Engineering in fall 2027.
+My research interests primarily focus on Large Language Model (LLM) Agents in Domain-specific Scenarios, and Autonomous Agents in Computer Use (CLI, GUI).

 # 🔥 News
 - *2025.11.22*: &nbsp;🎉🎉 GeoPlan-bench Releases!